fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat3.md

 ## Models

 Moving over to the Flutter side.
-Since we've added new tables to the database, we need to define a couple of more models to match.
+Since we've added new tables to the database we also need to define a couple of more models to match.

 `lib/models/room.dart`